andrepg/andrepg/README.md

 # Hi there 👋

 I'm **André Paul Grandsire**, a 🇧🇷 brazilian developer, located in Buenos Aires.

-🗣 I can speak _Portuguese_, _English_ and _Spanish_.
-Have been working with technology since was 15 years old.
-I've started with Technical Support and make my way up to Full Stack.

-There's some private works that should be released soon in Envato, such as my own CMS and some public works available here and my [Opensource work](https://github.com/startap-opensource).
-You can contact and sponsor any of these works throught GitHub Sponsor and, soon, others platforms.
+I can help you in Portuguese, English and Spanish.
+Working with process creation and software development for almost 10 years.

 ## 💼 What can I work with?